welfare-state-analytics/riksdagen-corpus-old/README.md

 *Input data in yellow, scripts in white, processing databases in blue, intermediary formats in gray, end products in green.*

+The project is implemented as a Python package.
+The documentation of the package can be found under [this link](https://welfare-state-analytics.github.io/parliament_data/parliament_data/).

 ## 1. Gathering the data

 ### Digital originals 1990s ->